How to Play Bucket Drums (Tips/Beats, Where to Get Them, Accessories)

 The most notable wave of bucket drumming can be traced to New York in the 80s when people began using all kinds of pots, pans, and buckets to busk in the streets and subway tunnels.

 The Bronx artist Larry Wright is considered the first noteworthy drummer who played buckets instead of a standard kit.
-Today, it has progressed into a distinct genre among street artists around the world who command a cult following on online platforms and in music festivals.
+Today, it has progressed into a distinct genre among street artists worldwide who command a cult following on online platforms and in music festivals.

 As for the origins of bucket drumming… No one knows where it all started, but street performance is a centuries-old tradition, and different forms of bucket drumming may have been present in many different periods of history.